andreiburuntia/georoute/README.md

 ### 3. Ensure `traceroute` is installed

-- **macOS**: included by default
+- **macOS**: included into OS as `traceroute` by default
 - **Debian/Ubuntu**: `sudo apt install traceroute`
 - **Fedora/RHEL**: `sudo dnf install traceroute`

 **Note:** GeoTrace uses ICMP mode (`traceroute -I`) for reliable and fast results.
-ICMP requires root privileges, so the tool will automatically invoke `sudo` if not already running as root.
+ICMP may require root privileges, so the tool will automatically invoke `sudo` if not already running as root.
 You may be prompted for your password on first run.

 ## Usage